Kadeem Edwards

-Kadeem Edwards (born January 24, 1991) is a former American football offensive guard in the National Football League for the Tampa Bay Buccaneers, Jacksonville Jaguars and Dallas Cowboys.
-He was drafted by the Tampa Bay Buccaneers in the fifth round of the 2014 NFL Draft.
+Kadeem Edwards (born January 24, 1991) is an American former professional football offensive guard in the National Football League (NFL) for the Tampa Bay Buccaneers, Jacksonville Jaguars, and Dallas Cowboys.
+He was selected by the Buccaneers in the fifth round of the 2014 NFL draft.
 He played college football at Tennessee State University.

-Early years
+Early life

 Edwards attended Seminole High School.
 As a senior in 2009, he helped the team win the State Championship title, coming back from a 21-point deficit.
 He received third-team 6A All-State honors.

+College career

-He accepted a football scholarship from Tennessee State University.
+Edwards accepted a college football scholarship from Tennessee State University.
 As a redshirt freshman, he started 9 out of 10 games, while sharing duties at left guard.
 As a sophomore, he started the first 10 games of the season.

 As a junior, he started all 11 games.
-As a senior, he was the team's top lineman, starting 13 games at left guard, while helping the school achieve a 10-4 overall record and second place in the Ohio Valley Conference.
+As a senior, he was the team's top lineman, starting 13 games at left guard, while helping the school achieve a 10–4 overall record and second place in the Ohio Valley Conference.
 He finished his college career with 41 starts out of 45 games.

 Professional career

 Tampa Bay Buccaneers

-Edwards was selected by the Tampa Bay Buccaneers in the fifth round (143 overall pick) of the 2014 NFL Draft.
+Edwards was selected by the Tampa Bay Buccaneers in the fifth round (143rd overall pick) of the 2014 NFL draft.
 He signed his four-year rookie deal on May 16.
 He was declared inactive for the first 9 games.
 On November 11, he was placed on the injured reserve list with a foot injury.

 He was waived on September 6, 2015.
 On September 7, he was placed on the injured reserve list with a foot injury.
 On September 14, he was released from injured reserve.

 Jacksonville Jaguars

-On November 9, 2015, Edwards was signed to the Jacksonville Jaguars practice squad.
+On November 9, 2015, Edwards was signed to the practice squad of the Jacksonville Jaguars.
 On September 3, 2016, he was released by the Jaguars.